 The practical next step is a platform sovereignty audit: map every component in your current or planned AI stack against the four criteria — jurisdictional transparency, data residency with teeth, operational escape velocity, and compliance readiness.
 Identify the gaps.
 Prioritise the gaps that carry regulatory exposure.
 And build a migration path for the components that fail the test, starting with the workloads where the sovereignty requirement is clearest.

-References: DIHK Digitalisierungsumfrage 2026, Deutsche Industrie- und Handelskammer, 2026 (4,686 company responses); EU AI Act, Regulation (EU) 2024/1689; Bitkom, Deloitte, and KPMG corroborating data on enterprise AI adoption and digital sovereignty.
+References: DIHK Digitalisierungsumfrage 2026, Deutsche Industrie- und Handelskammer, 2026 (nearly 5,000 company responses); EU AI Act, Regulation (EU) 2024/1689; EU AI Act Article 99 (penalties); Digital Omnibus on AI — postponed high-risk deadlines, May 2026.